-I’ve owned at least 15 hamsters in my lifetime.
-I don’t want anymore hamsters.
+I’ve pet parented at least 15 hamsters in my lifetime.
+I adore them, but I don’t want anymore hamsters.

-When we were kids, I once saved my brother’s life – thanks to the Lord and my trusty BMX bike.
+When we were kids, I probably saved my brother’s life – thanks to the Lord and my trusty BMX bike.

-I spent my childhood between the South Bronx and Brooklyn, but was born in the same hospital they’d take the US President to in Washington, DC if he/she were ill.
+I spent my childhood between the South Bronx and Brooklyn, but was born in the same hospital they’d take the US President to in Washington, DC if they were ill.

-My wife of 18+ years is my BFF.
+My wife is my BFF.
 And I have little interest in knowing how corny one thinks that is.

-Each person in my household (myself, my wife, our daughter, and our son) was born in a different part of the country.
+Each person in my home (myself, my wife, our daughter, and our son) was born in a different part of the country.
 One of us, a different country altogether.

-It takes effort for me to design without Apple Music or Spotify streaming music into my ears.
+It takes effort for me to write or design without music.

-On that last fact, I only listen to hip-hop artists you've likely never heard of.
-Stephen the Levite, anyone?
-Maybe some Sho Baraka?
-How about a little Andy Mineo?
+I listen to hip-hop artists you've likely never heard of.
+Lyrical theology with Stephen the Levite, anyone?
+Maybe some culture commentary with Sho Baraka?
+How about Andy Mineo’s latest friely release?